Import AWS account

 7. CMDB and Discovery controls are enabled by default and Guardrails will begin discovering the resources in your AWS account.
 Resources will start appearing right away, and resource discovery will continue to run in the background.

-Importing the account via Terraform
+Importing Account via Terraform

 #### Create the AWS > Account resource in Turbot